Healthspan, Life Extension and Longevity Company Investment Opportunities

 - Leader in product sales and IP for anti-aging dietary supplement Nicotinamide Riboside (NR).

-- $40MM runrate from Tru-Niagen brand NR sales.
-134% YoY sales growth.
+- As of Q2, 2020, $60MM runrate from Tru-Niagen brand NR sales. > 100% YoY sales growth.
 Tru-Niagen is available directly from Chromadex and on Amazon.

-- ~28MM annual loss.
+- ~28MM annual loss in 2019.
 Need to get to ~80MM in annual sales for break-even.
+On pace for that in

-- Less than $25MM liquid assets less current liabilities.
+- Less than $20MM liquid assets less total liabilities.

-- Although raised another $7MM from international investors in Q4, 2019, will need to raise cash again before they achieve profitability.
+- Although raised another $7MM from international investors in Q4, 2019, may need to raise cash again before they achieve profitability.

 - Won lawsuit against competitor Elysium Health.
 October 2019 legal discovery found egregious behavior by Elysium related to the theft of trade secrets and confidential information including text messages revealing unethical conduct and a stated intention to “destroy” ChromaDex.
 Another good article on the history of the lawsuits is here.

-- 37 registered clinical studies in progress on NR.
+- 31 registered clinical studies in progress on NR focused on various health benefits.

 - Partnerships with Nestlé and Watsons, the largest healthcare chain store in Asia.
 Nestlé revenue will come onboard in 2H 2020.
 Pursuing markets in Hong Kong, Macau, China and Turkey.
 Recently approved in the European Union (EU), Australia, Canada and New Zealand.
 In the EU, received market exclusivity through February, 2025.